 In the 12th century, the Danish priest and historian Saxo Grammaticus describe in his book, how a lyre-player performed for King Erik Ejegod, who was the King of Denmark in the 11th century.

-”Cuius prima specie praesentes veluti maestitia ac stupore complevit.
+In Latin: ”Cuius prima specie praesentes veluti maestitia ac stupore complevit.
 Qui postmodum ad petulantiorem mentis statum vegetioribus lyrae sonis adducti, iocabundis corporum motibus gestiendo dolorem plausu permutare coeperunt.”

 Postremo ad rabiem et temeritatem usque modis acrioribus incitati, captum amentia spiritum clamoribus prodiderunt.
 Ita animorum habitus modorum varietas inflectebat.
 Igitur qui in atrio melodiae expertes constiterant, regem cum admissis dementire cognoscunt irruptaque aede furentem complexi comprehensum continere nequibant.